inotia00/revanced-manager/docs/3_troubleshooting.md

 - 🚨 Patched app crashes on launch

-  This may also be caused by changing settings in ReVanced Manager that are not recommended to change.
-Please review the warnings that appear when adjusting these settings and reset them to their default configuration as explained in [⚙️ Configuring ReVanced Manager](2_4_settings.md)
+  This may also be caused by changing settings in RVX Manager that are not recommended to change.
+Please review the warnings that appear when adjusting these settings and reset them to their default configuration as explained in [⚙️ Configuring RVX Manager](2_4_settings.md)

 ## ⏭️ What's next

-The next page will teach you how to build ReVanced Manager from source.
+The next page will teach you how to build RVX Manager from source.

 Continue: [🔨 Building from source](4_building.md)